Roger Youderian: Early life

-Youderian was born in Sumatra, Montana, of Armenian descent.
+Youderian was born in Sumatra, Montana.
 He contracted polio at the age of nine, crippling him slightly.
 He overcame the effects of the disease during high school, making it possible for him to play basketball.
 After graduating from Fergus High School in Lewistown, Montana in 1941, he attended Montana State College (now Montana State University) until he enlisted in the U.S. Army in 1943.

 World War II

 As a paratrooper stationed in England, he assisted an Army chaplain and eventually became a Christian.
-In 1944, he participated in the Operation_Varsity and the Battle of the Bulge, and then returned to Montana in 1946.
+In 1944, he participated in the Operation Varsity and the Battle of the Bulge, and then returned to Montana in 1946.

 Post war

-Youderian was a member of Emmanuel Baptist Church in Lewistown, Montana and played the piano for the church.
+Youderian was a member of Emmanuel Baptist Church in Lewistown, Montana, and played the piano for the church.

 Youderian entered Northwestern College near Minneapolis, Minnesota, by this time having been called to the mission field.
 There he studied Christian education and met Barbara Orton.
 Youderian graduated from Northwestern College in 1950.
 He and Orton married in 1951, and they applied to be missionaries with the nondenominational mission board Gospel Missionary Union.
 Upon being accepted, they underwent training for six months in Kansas City in preparation for their work in Ecuador.